Genoplesium nudiscapum: Taxonomy and naming

 Genoplesium nudiscapum was first formally described in 1853 by Joseph Dalton Hooker who gave it the name Prasophyllum nudiscapum and published the description in The botany of the Antarctic voyage of H.M. discovery ships Erebus and Terror.
 III.
 Flora Tasmaniae.
 In 1989, David Jones and Mark Clements changed the name to Genoplesium nudiscapum.
 At that time, G. nudiscapum was described as occurring in New South Wales and Victoria but extinct in Tasmania, not having been seen there since 1852.
 In 2002 Jones and Clements changed the name again to Corunastylis nudiscapa but the change is not accepted by the Australian Plant Census.

 In 2008, the Tasmanian orchid was rediscovered in the foothills of Mount Wellington.
 Corunastylis nudiscapa is now regarded by the Australian Plant Census as a Tasmanian endemic and orchids previously known as C. nudiscapa/Genoplesium nudiscapum on the mainland to be either Corunastylis leptochila or C. densa.

 The National Herbarium of New South Wales lists Genoplesium nudiscapum as occurring in that state.

 Distribution and habitat

 Genoplesium nudiscapum grows in heathy woodland and forest dominated by Eucalyptus tenuiramis or Eucalyptus obliqua in two locations near Hobart.

 Conservation

-The total population of the bare midge orchid is estimated at about 250 plants and the species is listed as "Endangered" under the Tasmanian Threatened Species Protection Act 1995.
+The total population of the bare midge orchid is estimated at 250 plants and the species is listed as "Endangered" under the Tasmanian Threatened Species Protection Act 1995.
 It is threatened by land clearing, weed invasion and management and by inappropriate fire regimes.